-- AIM2.4 (2.4GHz) Application Only - A Radio Interface Board (RIB) is used with these applications.
-The RIB functions similar to the AIM2 FRB but contains no radios.
-Instead the radios are external with a built-in antenna. - External 2.4GHz Radios are a radio and antenna combined into a single package for fixed site or Passive Mobile FMUs mounting either on the FMU or remotely for best possible RF coverage.
-One External 2.4GHz Radio is installed on fixed site AIM2.4 FMUs.
-Two external radios are used with Passive Mobiles for greater coverage around the fueling truck. - Dual Band AIM2 (900MHz) and AIM2.4 (2.4GHz) - All the parts listed under AIM2 900MHz applications and AIM2.4GHZ applications, (i.e., RIB and External Radio are required).
+- AIM Titanium 2.4GHz Application Only - A Radio Interface Board (RIB) is used with these applications.
+The RIB functions contain no radios. - O An External 2.4GHz Radio is a radio and antenna combined into a single package for fixed site or Passive Mobile FMU mounted on the FMU or remotely for best RF coverage.
+The External 2.4GHz Radio eliminates the need for radios to be incorporated in the interface board plugged into the FMU mainboard and for separate antennas to be mounted on the FMU.
+One External 2.4GHz Radio is installed on fixed site AIM Titanium FMUs.
+Two external radios are used with Passive Mobiles for greater coverage around the fueling truck. - Dual Band 2.4GHz (AIM Titanium) - All the parts listed under AIM Titanium 2.4GHZ applications (i.e., RIB and External Radio) are required.